-Huntsville was where all the eggheads worked out how to get monkey and then man off the ground and into space, from the Mercury orbital missions to the modern day Space Shuttle.
+Huntsville was where all the eggheads worked out how to get a monkey and then a man off the ground and into space, from the Mercury orbital missions to the modern-day Space Shuttle.
 What they do around here really is rocket science.

 The largest hall has a huge Saturn V rocket — the kind that took the first crew to the moon — but it is mounted horizontally, split into stages.
 The original Mercury and Gemini capsule trainers are on display, as is the Apollo 16 capsule.

 Outside is a replica of the space shuttle, along with a wide variety of other rockets, propulsion systems, and rides.
 Inside the displays move back and forth from informative to fun, including a huge rock-climbing wall in the Mars area, an IMAX theater, and a 3D movie theater.